RaitonRed/vex-chain/README.md

-# Blockchain Node - Proof of Stake Implementation
+# StorageNet - Proof of Stake Implementation

 A Python-based blockchain implementation with Proof of Stake consensus, smart contracts, P2P networking, and a comprehensive CLI interface.